joticajulian/eftg-send/README.md

 npm -v
 ```

-Download this repository and run
+Download this repository (eftg-send) and run
 ```
 npm install
 ```